For Immediate Release

 Cradle and its 10 co-investment partners have raised a combined amount of RM56.7mil which will go into supporting the development and regional expansion plans of Malaysian technology entrepreneurs with highly potential and scalable ideas.

-In all the agreements, Cradle and its co-investment partners consent to a one-to-one matching deal where Cradle will fund up to RM500,000 and its partners will invest the same amount or the equivalent in Singaporean dollars.
+In all agreements, Cradle and its co-investment partners consent to one-ton one matching will deal where Cradle will fund up to RM500, 000 and its partners will invest the same amount or the equivalent in Singaporean dollars.

-The co-investment initiative is to prepare Cradle for the gradual reduction of public funds towards funding early stage businesses.
+The co-investment initiative is to prepare Cradle for the gradual reduction of public funds towards funding early stage business.

 By 2017, Cradle targets 70% of its allocated fund be channelled towards funding equity co-investment deals while the remaining 30% will be reserved for grant funding.